 It seems everyone has been watching Ken Burns' "Vietnam War," a stunning look at a war that many try to forget.
 But we must never forget the brave souls who put their lives on the line in any war.
 The Vietnam War tore America apart, and no series can ever repair that, but it can aid in the healing process, which is a lifelong journey for combat veterans.

 Aurence keeps in touch with some Marines who served with him in combat.
 From time to time, others pop in and out of our lives.
-Brave souls, all.
-Keeping in touch is sometimes hard, even in this day and age, and though many veterans can remember nick-names (everyone had them in Vietnam) it is sometimes hard to recall a first name.
-If you served with the MAG 16 at Marble Mt or Dong Ha 66-67 Aurence, who served as air crew doorgunner, would love to hear from you.
+Keeping in touch is sometimes hard, even in this day and age, and though many veterans can remember nicknames (everyone had them in Vietnam), it is sometimes hard to recall a first name.
+If you served with MAG 16 at Marble Mt or Dong Ha 66-67, Aurence, who served as an air crew door gunner, would love to hear from you.

-emphasize enough how important it is to get and preserve your records and medals for your children.
-Aurence will be proud to pass his own to our son and grandson.
+I encourage all veterans to write to the military personnel office and request your BOR.
+I cannot emphasize enough how important it is to get and preserve your records and medals for your children.
+Aurence will be proud to pass his on to our son and grandson.

 National Personnel Records Center

 Be sure to include your service number (or social security number if you can't remember it), birth-date, birth state, full name, branch of service, dates of service, and any other information that can help them identify you.
 Rather than take a chance at getting a letter requesting more information, give them whatever you think they might need to identify you.
 And do not forget to sign the letter of request.

 Oh, and be sure to state that you want not only your DD214 and replacement medals, but also your Book of Records and medical records.
 Remember, they will only replace your medals once, so put them in safekeeping.